bsu-cs-jb/cs-411-docs/project-03/testing-script.md

 ## Feature: Accept and reject the invitation

 1. Scenario: User accepts the invitation
-    1. When the user has not accepted the invitation
+    1. Given that I have not accepted the invitation
     2. **then** I should see a prompt and/or button to accept the invitation
     3. **and** all other buttons in the UI should be disabled (attend, invite, suggest, vote)
     4. when I click the button to accept the invitation
-    5. **then** I should see that the user has accepted the invitation
+    5. **then** I should see that I have accepted the invitation
     6. **and** all buttons should be enabled (attend, invite, suggest, vote)
-2. Scenario: User rejects (unaccept) the invitation
+2. Scenario: User rejects (unaccept) the invitation (optional)
-    1. When the user has accepted the invitation
+    1. Given that I have accepted the invitation
     2. **then** I should see a button to reject the invitation
     3. **and** all other buttons should be enabled (attend, invite, suggest, vote)
     4. when I click the button to reject the invitation
-    5. **then** I should see that the user has not accepted (rejected) the invitation
+    5. **then** I should see that I have not accepted the invitation
     6. **and** all other buttons in the UI should be disabled (attend, invite, suggest, vote)
     7. **and** I should see a prompt and/or button to accept the invitation